User-friendly introduction to PAC-Bayes bounds: Why is there a Race to Tighter PAC-Bayes Bound?

 So the classification risk using the Gibbs posterior is smaller than $13.58$ with probability at least $95\%$.
 Which is not informative at all, because we already know that the classification risk is smaller than $1$.
 Such a bound is usually refered to as a {\it vacuous bound}, because it does not bring any information at all.
 You can try to improve the bound by increasing the dataset.
 But you can check that even $n=1,000,000$ still leads to a vacuous bound with this network.

 Various opinions on these vacuous bounds are possible: \begin{itemize} \item ``theory is useless.
 I don't know why I would care about generalization guarantees, neural networks work in practice.''
 This opinion is lazy: it's just a good excuse not to have to think about generalization guarantees.
 I will assume that since you are reading this tutorial, this is not your opinion. \item ``vacuous bounds are certainly better than no bounds at all!''
-This opinion is cynical, it can be rephrased as ``better have a theory that doesn't work than no theory at all: at least we can claim we have a theory, and some people might even believe us''.
+This opinion is a little cynical, it can be rephrased as ``better have a theory that doesn't work than no theory at all: at least we can claim we have a theory, and some people might even believe us''.
 But the theory just says nothing. \item ``let's get back to work, and improve the bounds''.
-Since the publication of the first PAC-Bayes bounds already mentioned~\cite{sha1997,mca1998,mca1999}, many variants were proven.
+Since the publication of the first PAC-Bayes bounds already mentioned~\citep{sha1997,mca1998,mca1999}, many variants were proven.
 One can try to test which one is the best in a given setting, try to improve the priors, try to refine the bound in many ways...
-In 2017, Dziugaite and Roy~\cite{dzi2017} obtained non-vacuous (even though not really tight yet) PAC-Bayes bounds for practical neural networks (since then, tighter bounds were obtained by these authors and by others).
+In 2017, \citet{dzi2017} obtained non-vacuous (even though not really tight yet) PAC-Bayes bounds for practical neural networks (since then, tighter bounds were obtained by these authors and by others).
 This is a remarkable achievement, and this also made PAC-Bayes theory immediately more popular than it was ever before. \end{itemize}

-Let's begin this section with a review of some popular PAC-Bayes bounds: Subsection~\ref{subsec:few:pac}.
-We will then explain which bound, and which improvements led to tight generalization bounds for deep learning~\ref{subsec:neural:nets}.
+Let's begin this section with a review of some popular PAC-Bayes bounds: Section~\ref{subsec:few:pac}.
+Some of them are of historical interest, while others will illustrate various possible improvements.
+We will prove many of them thanks to a general bound due to~\citet{ger2009}.
+We will then focus more specifically on deep learning: we explain which bound, and which improvements led to tight generalization bounds for deep learning (Section \ref{subsec:neural:nets}).
 In particular, we will focus on a very important approach to improve the bounds: data-dependent priors.

-\subsection{A few PAC-Bayes bounds}
+\section{A Few PAC-Bayes Bounds}

-Note that the original works on PAC-Bayes focused only on classification with the 0-1 loss.
-So, for the whole Subsection~\ref{subsec:few:pac}, we assume that $\ell$ is the 0-1 loss function.
-Remember it means that $R$ and $r$ take value in $[0,1]$ (so $C=1$ in this subsection).
+Note that the original works on PAC-Bayes focused only on classification with the 0-1 loss~\citep{mca1998}.
+However, they can be directly extended to any loss taking values in $[0,1]$~\citep[Lemma 3]{mau2004}.
+So, we will state all the following bounds for any $[0,1]$-valued loss $\ell$.
+Thus, $R$ and $r$ also take value in $[0,1]$ and $C=1$ in this section.
+Many of these bounds can be derived from Theorem~\ref{thm:bound:germain} due to~\citet{ger2009}.
+So we will postpone the proofs to after the statement of Theorem~\ref{thm:bound:germain}.